Course Overview: The Swiftwater Rescue workshop teaches recognition and avoidance of common river hazards,

 1-River knife This is an absolute.
 Any knife you can safely secure to or in your

-lifejacket is fine, but you will be required to carry a knife.
+life jacket is fine, but you will be required to carry a knife.
 One that folds and fits in a

-liejacket pocket is acceptable.
+life jacket pocket is acceptable.

 1-Whistle attached to life jacket